Randomized reference models for temporal networks: Survey of applications of randomized reference models

 It is natural to think of extending the theory for static networks to temporal networks.
 P\'{o}sfai and H\"{o}vel made the first study in this direction, in which they considered a discrete-time linear dynamical system with time-varying interactions~\cite{Posfai2014S}.
-The focal measure of controllability is the size of the structural controllable subspace.
+Their focal measure of controllability is the size of the structural controllable subspace.
 The structural controllable subspace is defined by the subset of nodes satisfying that any of their final states at time $t$ is realizable from any initial state in at most a number $\tau$ of time-steps by appropriately tuning the non-zero elements of the adjacency and input matrices as well as the input signals.
 First, they proved a theorem stating that a node subset is a structural controllable subspace if and only if any node in the subset are connected to disjoint time-respecting paths from the nodes receiving the input signals.
-This theorem implies that, keeping the same average instantaneous degree, the temporal network with a heavy-tailed $\pit(\d)$ is more difficult to control than a network with a homogeneous $\pit(\d)$ because the presence of hubs in snapshots decreases the number of disjoint time-respecting paths.
-They examine this theoretical argument by comparing the structural controllable subspace for an empirical temporal network to the \new{ones} produced by following the \new{five MRRMs: {\sl random time} (the timeline shuffling P[$\w$]---Sec.~\ref{sec:timeline-shufflings}), {\sl random network} (P[$\t$]---Sec.~\ref{sec:snapshot_shufflings}), {\sl degree-preserved network} (P[$\d$]---Sec.~\ref{sec:snapshot_shufflings}), and two MRRMs both termed {\sl shuffled time} (the sequence shufflings P[$\pxt(\Gs)$] and P[$\pxt(\Gs)$,$\sgnf(\Ebf)$]---}Sec.~\ref{sec:sequence_shufflings}).
+This theorem implies that, keeping the same average instantaneous degree, the temporal network with a heavy-tailed distribution of instantaneous node degrees, $\pit(\d)$, is more difficult to control than a network with a homogeneous $\pit(\d)$ because the presence of hubs in snapshots decreases the number of disjoint time-respecting paths.
+They examine this theoretical argument by comparing the structural controllable subspace for an empirical temporal network to the \new{ones} produced by \new{five MRRMs: one termed {\sl random time} (the timeline shuffling P[$\w$]---Sec.~\ref{sec:timeline-shufflings}), one termed {\sl random network} (P[$\t$]---Sec.~\ref{sec:snapshot_shufflings}), one termed {\sl degree-preserved network} (P[$\d$]---Sec.~\ref{sec:snapshot_shufflings}), and two MRRMs both termed {\sl shuffled time} (the sequence shufflings P[$\pxt(\Gs)$] and P[$\pxt(\Gs)$,$\sgnf(\Ebf)$]---}Sec.~\ref{sec:sequence_shufflings}).
 The sizes of the maximum structural controllable subspace for P[$\w$,$\t$] and P[$\t$] were generally larger than that for the original network.
 This result suggests that the homogenization of $\pit(\d)$ and thus the elimination of hubs in snapshots increases the controllability of networks, which is consistent with the theoretical argument.
-For the other two MRRMs, the controllability of P[$\d$] is almost the same as the original network and P[$\pxt(\Gs)$,$\sgnf(\Ebf)$] has a slightly lower controllability than the original network.
-These results implies that the higher-order structural correlations in snapshots have little effect on network controllability and that the temporal correlations over successive snapshot present in the original network contribute to enhance the controllability to some extent.
+For the other two MRRMs, the controllability of networks generated by P[$\d$], which conserves the instantanteous degrees, is almost the same as the original network, and networks generated by P[$\pxt(\Gs)$,$\sgnf(\Ebf)$], which randomizes the temporal order of the snapshots, has a slightly lower controllability than the original network.
+These results imply that the higher-order structural correlations in snapshots have little effect on network controllability and that the temporal correlations over successive snapshot present in the original network contribute to enhance the controllability to some extent.